tonybebber/barcodescanner-sdk-react-native/docs/integrate.md

 ![framework](img/ios/libs.png)

+- In the Info.plist file add a new row where the key is "NSCameraUsageDescription" and the value is the message that will be shown to the user when camera acces is requested.

 ## Instantiate and configure the barcode picker

 The scanning process is managed by the {@link Scandit.BarcodePicker BarcodePicker}.
 Before instantiating the picker, you will have to set your Scandit Barcode Scanner license key.
 The key is available from your Scandit Barcode Scanner SDK account at http://account.scandit.com in the License Keys section.
 The barcode scanning is configured through an instance of scan settings that you pass to the BarcodePicker as props.